YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Low risk ECG route Chest route Old result Travel timing

-If you are active, have no heart or lung symptoms, take no relevant medicine, and the plan is local anesthesia, routine ECG or chest imaging may add little.
+If you are active, have no heart or lung symptoms, do not take relevant medicine, and the plan is local anesthesia, routine ECG or chest imaging may add little.
 The clinic still reviews blood pressure, medication, allergy history, and the surgical plan.

 This sorter does not diagnose heart or lung disease.
 It shows which details can change whether testing, specialist clearance, or delay is useful before FUE.